kuchnaya-hub/maroon-broccoli/src/pages/pricing.md

           You can withdraw money / coins anytime from Behtar Ads app.
 All you just have to do is drop us an email.
         type: faq_item
-      - question: Can I edit my video?
+      - question: Can I edit videos through the app?
         answer: No. Behtar Ads app provides no facility for video editing.
         type: faq_item
       - question: Can I use the video after my subscription is over?